 6 Healthy Ways to Get Over Digital Fatigue (for Kids too!)

 At the start of COVID screen time was at an all-time high, for everyone.
-And with most people working from home *still* and many schools heading back to virtual learning it doesn't look like it's going to let up anytime soon.
 But going from WFH to binging on news, social media, or Netflix it isn't exactly healthy for our eyes, our mood, or our sleep.
 We chatted up Bethany Baker, executive director of A-GAP, which hosts tech-free weekends with creative camp-like experiences for adults, for ways we can give up more phone time for more "me" time.
-Also: check out ways to give kids IRL time as they head back for more remote learning.
+Also: check out ways to give kids IRL time.

 1. Keep a charging station: "I encourage people to put their phones down whenever they get home and have a charging station for their phones," says Baker.
 This way, rather than keep your phone in your hand or pocket at home, you keep it at a distance avoiding the mindless check in throughout the day.
 Turn off notifications too: "Whenever we have notifications on an app, we're three times more likely to check it," says Baker.